GearBrain Videos

 Already on the market, Bloxels brings a retro feel to Minecraft-like gaming.
 This physical-digital hybrid toy gives kids a chance to code their own games with nothing more than a $49.99 box of plastic cubes, and a free IOS, Kindle and Android app.

 Children use Bloxels to design their game, characters and even assets, all by snapping an image of their picture with a Kindle, or an iOS or Android smart device.
-Characters can be animated as well, shooting each frame like a Claymation object and then stringing the frames together in the app.
+Characters can also be animated, shooting each frame like a Claymation object and then stringing the frames together in the app.
 Each color sends the app a message to decode: Yellow, for example, places coins in the game.

 Barbie Gets an IoT Dream House and a Drone

 You may not have a smart home, but Barbie's getting one this year.
 Toymaker Mattel hit the New York Toy Fair to showcase its most famous doll's new digs, Hello Dream House.
-Children will be able to turn on lights via voice command and even request that the elevator come down to greet Barbie.
+Children can turn on lights via voice command and even request that the elevator come down to greet Barbie.
 (Be honest: Who wants to walk in those shoes?)

 Technology Will Save Us—Or at Least Engage Your Kid

-Kids who make tech is a far better scenario than kids who just consume tech.
+Kids who make tech is far better than kids who consume tech.
 At least that's the idea behind the UK-based launch, Technology Will Save Us, which makes DIY kits from game controllers to synthesizers.
-The kits come with just about everything a child needs in the box—and projects can be completed relatively quickly.
+The kits come with almost everything a child needs in the box—and projects can be completed relatively quickly.

 After their daughter turned one, Alysia Finger and her partner looked for toys that didn't involve screens.
 Not finding what they wanted, they made them instead.
 Turtle Mail is their first—a thermal printer housed in an old-fashioned green or wooden mail box that lets parents, grandparents and friends send little messages to a child via a web-based desktop or mobile-based app.

-Parents can upload pictures, or use some of the cartoons pre-loaded on the program.
-(Messages are pretty short.( But there's also an option planned for customizing handwritten fonts as well.
-Currently in pre-order for $99.99 on its site, Turtle Mail expects a launch for this fall.
+Parents can upload pictures or use some of the cartoons pre-loaded into the program.
+(Messages are pretty short.( But there's also an option planned for customizing handwritten fonts.
+Currently, in pre-order for $99.99 on its site, Turtle Mail expects a launch this fall.

 [embed]https://vine.co/v/inTaTHurAwz[/embed]